Apply Now, Start September 2020

 A major strength of the course is the practice placement opportunities which are an integral part of study.
 You will undertake three practice placements: one lasting two months, one lasting three months and one lasting four months (in years 2, 3 and 4).
 There is also the opportunity to undertake one placement in a European country other than the UK.
 The rewards from undertaking these placements are enormous, both in terms of initial professional development and in applying theoretical principles to real-life situations.
 Practice is assessed according to the competence requirements of Scottish Social Services Council (SSSC).

 Graduates find employment across the social work sector.
 Our students have been in great demand throughout the UK, and 95% are in work or study six months after finishing the course (Unistats, 2018).
 The international focus of the course also provides employment possibilities in a range of European countries, the USA and Australia.
-Our graduates have also found employment in criminal justice, child care/child protection as well as roles working with people with mental health issues, substance misuse problems, physical disabilities or old age.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.